Jump to content

 Rhine bank Neustadt

-The Adenauer-Ufer stretches from the customs port/Feldbergplatz in Neustadt to Fischtorplatz in Mainz's old town.
-Starting in Mainz's Neustadt district, Feldbergplatz features a children's playground and the Green Bridge, which crosses Rheinallee.
+Adenauer Embankment stretches from the Neustadt district of Mainz, starting at Zollhafen / Feldbergplatz, to Fischtorplatz in Mainz’s Old Town.
+Beginning in Mainz’s Neustadt, Feldbergplatz features a children’s playground and the Green Bridge, which crosses Rheinallee.
 At the end of Feldbergplatz, facing the Rhine, stands the old caponier.

-If you follow the riverbank towards the city center, you will immediately come across another children's playground – parents can enjoy the view of the Rhine from here.
-Adjacent to the playground are the "Neustadt-Wiesen" (New Town Meadows).
-In summer, this is a meeting place for the many students living in Mainz's Neustadt district.
-Here, they enjoy picnics, sunbathe, and engage in typical Mainz conviviality.
+If you follow the riverbank toward downtown, you’ll immediately come across another playground—parents can enjoy the view of the Rhine from here.
+Next, you’ll find the “Neustadt-Wiesen.”
+In the summer, this is a gathering spot for the many students living in Mainz’s Neustadt district.
+Here, people picnic, lounge in the sun, and enjoy the typical Mainz hospitality.

-At Frauenlobstraße, you will find the "Frauenlob Barke" fountain, which is particularly popular with children in summer, and the cornerstones of the old Frauenlob Gate.
-Along the banks of the Rhine, there are several of these old gates, some of which have already been renovated, which were originally part of the "Rheinkehl Fortification" built between 1873 and 1879.
-Today, they mark the respective historic city entrances and are named after the former function of these entrances.
+At the intersection with Frauenlobstraße stands the "Frauenlob Barke"—a fountain that is especially popular with children in the summer—and the cornerstones of the old Frauenlob Gate.
+Along the banks of the Rhine, there are several of these old gates, some of which have already been restored; they were originally part of the “Rheinkehl Fortifications” built between 1873 and 1879.
+Today, they mark the respective historic city entrances and are named after the former functions of these entrances.

 Sunbathing areas and beach

-Continuing along Kaiserstraße, with the imposing Christuskirche church in the middle, the remains of the destroyed Kaisertor gate can be found on the banks of the Rhine.
-Adjacent to this is a small green space with a skate park and basketball court.
-A little further along the riverbank are the restored Rhine gates Raimundtor and Schlosstor, and on the right-hand side, the city's most important secular building, the Electoral Palace.
-A few years ago, slightly raised, bordered lawns with integrated benches were created along the Rhine promenade at this point, which are popular with the people of Mainz when the sun is shining.
+Continuing along Kaiserstrasse, with the imposing Christuskirche at its center, the remains of the destroyed Kaisertor can be found on the banks of the Rhine.
+Adjacent to it is a small park with a skate park and a basketball court.
+A short distance further along the riverbank are the restored Rhine Gates—the Raimund Gate and the Castle Gate—and, on the right, the city’s most significant secular building, the Electoral Palace.
+A few years ago, slightly elevated, bordered lawns with built-in benches were installed along the Rhine promenade at this point, which the people of Mainz enjoy using when the sun is out.

 Avenue of trees in the direction of the Hilton fountain, Adenauer-Ufer

-Behind the Theodor Heuss Bridge, which connects Rhineland-Palatinate and Hesse, the Rhine beach follows on the left-hand side during the summer months (early May to late September).
-Shortly thereafter, at the end of the tree-lined avenue, the Mainz electors appear in all their glory on the right-hand side of the riverside path between the corner pillars of the former bridge gate.
-Concrete casts of the Mainz elector cycle—the originals from the 14th century are kept in the State Museum—now fill this city entrance, which has been in use for over 200 years.
+Beyond the Theodor-Heuss Bridge—which connects Rhineland-Palatinate and Hesse—the Rhine beach stretches along the left bank during the summer months (early May through late September).
+Shortly thereafter—at the end of the tree-lined avenue—the Electors of Mainz appear in all their splendor to the right of the riverside path, between the corner pillars of the former bridge gate.
+Concrete castings from the Mainz Elector Cycle now fill this city entrance, which has stood for over 200 years.
+The originals from the 14th century are preserved at the Landesmuseum Mainz.

 Hilton fountain, in the background the Kurfüsten cycle